Salim Halali: Career

 He lived in Cannes in the early 1960s.
 In the late 1960s, he recorded a version of "My Yiddishe Momme", a 1925 American vaudeville hit, in Arabic.
 He expressed affection for the Muslim youth of the Parisian banlieues.
 When he performed in Jerusalem in the 1960s and said in Arabic from the stage "Long live the Arab nation", the audience threw things at him.
 He left the stage and never visited Israel again.
-He made no secret of the fact that he was gay and lived openly with his partner Pierre as early as 1949.

 Halali's career reached a turning point in when he released a long-playing record in French and performed at the Salle Pleyel in Paris early in 1970.
 He later gave additional concerts in Paris, Montreal, and Casablanca.
 Though still successful, Halali decided to retire to Cannes, where he was known for hosting lavish parties at his villa, which had an Arabian nights decor like his cabarets, and a garden with two pet tigers.
 He continued to perform for private parties as late as 1992.
 In 1993, having sold his Villa St Charles on St Charles Street in Cannes, he lived in complete anonymity in a retirement home in Vallauris, where his days followed the simple routine of a typical resident.

 Throughout his career, Halali was also recognized as a virtuoso darbuka player.

 Halali's recordings have enjoyed renewed success with the revival of interest in the Judeo-Arabic musical repertoire since the last years of the 20th century.
 As one student of Muslim youth culture has written, Halali's voice represents a form of Muslim-Jewish coexistence: "For young French Muslims trying to make sense of their status as Europe's new 'other', the Arab Jew's songs of exile resonate."